dokryconn/Dokters-Prescription/README.md

 #	The `Over The Counter` folder
 The `Over The Counter` folder contains additional scripts referenced by **`Dokter's Prescription.EXE`** and **`Dok's Rx (Raw).AHK`**.
 These scripts can also be launched and used independently without the **`Dokter's Prescription.EXE`** or **`Dok's Rx (Raw).AHK`** running.
 This folder contains:

 - The **`Ableton Takeover.EXE`** script:
-  - **`Ableton Takeover.EXE` suspends certain program processes** of specified programs while the Ableton Live window is **active** and **resumes the program processes** once the Ableton Live window is **not active**.
+  - Suspends program processes of specified programs while the Ableton Live window is active and resumes the program processes once the Ableton Live window is not active.
   - **Launch Script** while running **Dokter's Prescription** - **`[CTRL+ALT+SHIFT+A]`**
   - **Exit Script** - **`CTRL+ALT+SHIFT+DEL`**

+Reference the `Ableton Takeover README.txt` for more info and the complete list of default program processes included in the .EXE version of this script.

 An .AHK version of this script is included within `Dok's Rx Cabinet\Over The Counter\Ableton Takeover` for optional customizing.
 Although the .EXE version of **Ableton Takeover** includes a *decent* list of *common* programs, you can edit this script to include the program processes that are typically running while you are using Ableton Live.
 (See "Customizing the scripts" section below.)

-Reference the included `“Ableton Takeover README.txt”` for more info and a list of the default program processes included in the .EXE version of this script.
+Reference the `Ableton Takeover README.txt` file for more info and the complete list of default program processes included in the .EXE version of this script.

 - The **`Power & Sleep Hotkeys.EXE`** script:
+  - Enables hotkeys to sleep, hibernate, restart, or shutdown your PC.
   - **Sleep PC** - **`CTRL+ALT+SHIFT+ESC`**
   - **Resart PC** - **`CTRL+ALT+SHIFT+F5`**
   - **Hibernate PC** - **`CTRL+ALT+SHIFT+F9`**